joaommmadureira/task-runner/README.md

-# task-runner
+# Task Runner
-To-do application did with pure JS, HTML and CSS.
+To-do list application made with pure JS, HTML and CSS.

+### Functionalities
+- Create, edit and delete a task.
+### Running Locally
+  Download the files and run `index.html` to run the application remotely.